How to become an Operator

 with the private key of your node wallet (keep the quotes).

-If you're building your Operator in Mumbai, copy and paste this config snippet instead.
+After any config file change you should restart your node.
+If you're building your Operator in Amoy (for testing purposes), copy and paste this config snippet instead.

-(the gas token of Polygon) in your node’s wallets as Streamr nodes that participate in sponsored streams will periodically make transactions.
-1 to 5 MATIC
+(the gas token of Polygon) in your node address since the node(s) will periodically make transactions.
+5 to 10 MATIC

-Now, on your Operator page in the Streamr Hub UI, fund your Operator with DATA tokens (or if you're in Mumbai, then TEST tokens).
+tokens).
 There's no minimum amount, but note that the more tokens you fund your Operator with, the more you can accept delegations.
 The owner (you) must have at least a 5% stake in the Operator.
+Also be aware the there is a global minimum of 5k DATA

 - There's a known connectivity issue using Brave browser.
 Your node connectivity status may report incorrectly on the Streamr Hub.